JackSzwergold/Writing/memories/Two Neighborhood Kids Hocking Loogies from the Subway Staircase.md

 ## Two Neighborhood Kids Hocking Loogies from the Subway Staircase
-### About the Time I Spotted Two Sorta Friends Hocking Loogies from the Staircase of the Subway Station from My the Window of My Room
+### About the Time I Spotted Two Kids I Knew in the Neighborhood Hocking Loogies from the Staircase of the Subway Station

 By Jack Szwergold